Jedediah Vincent Huntington: Writings

-His first publication was a book of verse.
-He made several translations from French into English, including Ségur's Short and Familiar Answers to Objections against Religion.
+Huntington published four poems in an English magazine in 1837 on the occasion of Queen Victoria’s coronation; his first book of poetry was published six years later.
+He made several translations from French into English, including Narrative of a Voyage by Gabriel Franchère.
+He also translated Louis Gaston Adrien de Ségur's Short and Familiar Answers to Objections against Religion.

 Huntington is best known as a writer of fiction.
 His novels were widely read and received considerable notice in the leading journals in America and England.
 The criticism was often harsh and at times justly deserved, especially in the case of his first novel Lady Alice and its sequel The Forest.
 One of his best works is Alban, or the History of a Young Puritan, which is practically the history of his own life.
-His last work, which is best known and which is the only one reprinted, is Rosemary, or Life and Death.
+His last work was Rosemary, or Life and Death.

+Family

+He married his cousin, Miss Huntington; she died on 14 Sept 1899.